 That said, I can’t write about what I didn’t experience.
 By the time I started writing frontend apps, there was a new generation of frameworks that had just started to reach maturity: Angular.js, Ember.js, Backbone, and more.

 In this environment, it’s understandable that JS was generally seen as a toy language and not something you’d write a full app in.
-The most common thing you would do was include jQuery, throw together some scripts for a few UI widgets, and call it a day.
+It was most commonly used for small, isolated UI widgets, adding a bit of flair to otherwise static sites.
 As time went on and XHR was introduced and popularized, people started to put parts of their UI flow into a single page, especially for complex flows that required multiple back and forth interactions between the client and the server, but the majority of the app stayed firmly on the server.

 This contrasted pretty significantly with mobile apps when they started to hit the scene.
 From the get go, mobile apps on iOS and Android were full applications written in Serious Languages™ like Objective C and Java.
 Moreover, they were fully API driven - all of the UI logic lived on the device, and communication with the server was purely in data formats.
 This resulted a much better UX and mobile apps exploded in popularity, leading quite directly to where we are today with debates about which is better, mobile or the web.

 Around the late 2000’s and early 2010’s the first JS frameworks specifically designed for writing full client applications started to come out.
 A few of the notable frameworks of this era were:

 On the other hand, we had no experience building full apps in JS, collectively, and so there were tons of competing ideas about the best ways to do it.
 Most frameworks tried to mimic was was popular on other platforms, so almost all of them ended up being some iteration of Model-View-*: Model-View-Controller, Model-View-Producer, Model-View-ViewModel, etc. None of these really ended up working out though in the long run - they weren’t particularly intuitive and they got really complicated really quickly.